Tag Archive: The Serpent Priesthood

 AND, AFTER MY DEATH AND BURIAL, I WILL ENDEAVOUR, IN ALL GHOSTLY WAYS,

-How interesting too, considering that over and above the circular portal entrance is the out-mould of a strange human face forever staring down and keeping watch…
+How interesting too, considering that over and above the circular portal entrance is a molded depiction of a strange human face forever staring down and keeping watch…

-Take a look around the Chapel via our link below nd learn of some of its mysterious history first hand:
+Take a look around the Chapel via our link below and learn of some of its mysterious history first hand:

 SACRED MINSDEN CHAPEL

-ALL SAINTS CHURCH LITTLE MUNDEN: After travelling across pretty countryside we next found ourselves at All Saints Church, Little Munden.
-We expected it to be closed as the hours of opening had passed by, so a search around the burial ground was all we were expecting but never the less we were in for a few suprises…
+ALL SAINTS CHURCH LITTLE MUNDEN: After traveling across pretty countryside we next found ourselves at All Saints Church, Little Munden.
+We expected it to be closed as the hours of opening had passed by, so a search around the burial ground was all we were expecting but never the less we were in for a few surprises…

 Little Munden 1